fab13n/metalua/src/tilo/readme.md

 Global variables in Lua are stored in a special table, with their name as a string key.
-An access to global variable `foo` is equivalent to `_ENV["foo"]`, with `_ENV` a variable holding the global variables table (i)t is even implemented that way in the Lua 5.2 VM).
+An access to global variable `foo` is equivalent to `_ENV["foo"]`, with `_ENV` a variable holding the global variables table (it is even implemented that way in the Lua 5.2 VM).
 That's how we'll eventually type global variables.

 The global table's content will have to be passed to modules, for them